gmichnikov/untrippd/docs/api-endpoints.md

 ### Places
+- I anticipate adding all places myself and not allowing additions.
+Not sure if this requires a `POST` API endpoint.
 - `GET /api/places`
   - Places index (to show most reviewed places) / search (to allow users to find places)
   - accepts `place_name` query param to allow users to search for places